Real Estate ROI: How To Appraise Rentals And Calculate Your Returns

 The first part of an appraisal on a rental property covers the same territory as any other appraisal: putting a value on the house.
 The specific guidelines the appraiser must follow depend on the type of home you’re getting.
 But that said, the framework remains pretty much the same, so let’s cover the major property value guidelines.

 Let’s say you’re looking at a property that has three two-bedroom units.
 Your appraiser will look for sales of similar three-unit properties in your area to help determine the fair market value of the home you’re considering.
-These are called comparables.
+These are called comparables, or comps.
 They help the appraiser determine a reasonable sales price in the current market conditions.

 Determining Rental Value